 Example: Data Rows in a Delimited User Feed File

 Delete Records File

 A "Delete Records" file will be the file format used to purge unwanted data from Blackboard Learn and may encompass information about any of the ten entities that are to be transferred to the Blackboard database.
-The file need only contain certain key fields to delete data records from Blackboard Learn.
+The file need only contain certain key fields in order to delete data records from Blackboard Learn.
 For a list of the required fields for each entity type, see the feed file topics, starting with Category Data Feed Elements.
 The file format for the Delete Records file is as follows:

 Header: Field Names.
 The exact names of the fields included in the file.